edgedb/edgedb-js/packages/auth-nextjs/readme.md

 ### Usage

 Now you have auth all configured and user's can signin/signup/etc. you can use the `auth.getSession()` method in your app pages to retrieve an `AuthSession` object.
-This session object allows you to check if the user is currently logged in with the `isLoggedIn` method, and also provides a `Client` object automatically configured with the `ext::auth::client_token` global, so you can run queries using the `ext::auth::ClientTokenIdentity` of the currently signed in user.
+This session object allows you to check if the user is currently logged in with the `isSignedIn` method, and also provides a `Client` object automatically configured with the `ext::auth::client_token` global, so you can run queries using the `ext::auth::ClientTokenIdentity` of the currently signed in user.

 ```ts
 import { auth } from "@/edgedb";